microsoft/delta-kusto/README.md

 The green boxes represent [sources](documentation/sources.md).
 A source can be:

 * ADX Database
-* Kusto scripts (either a kusto script file or a hierarchy of folders containing kusto scripts)
+* Kusto scripts (either a Kusto script file or a hierarchy of folders containing Kusto scripts)

-delta-script computes the *delta* between the two sources.
+Delta-Script computes the *delta* between the two sources.
 The *delta* can be represented as a Kusto script containing the kusto commands required to run on the *current source* so it would be identical to *target source*.
-For instance the delta

 This *delta script* can either be applied directly to an ADX Database or saved as a Kusto script for human validation.
 Human validation often are required, especially if `.drop` commands are issued (which could result in data lost).